AlohaJarren/webdev-lab-notebook/reflection.md

 #### Were you able to complete the exercises on your own or did you use the videos or the solutions for help?

-I was able to complete the Bootstrap exercises primarily on my own by referencing the official Bootstrap 5 documentation and inspecting the instructor's example screenshots.
-For trickier parts like the modal and responsive grid breakpoints, I cross-checked the structure of the provided solution files, but made sure not to copy them directly.
-Instead, I rewrote each file using my own structure, spacing, and semantic decisions to keep things original while achieving the same functional behavior.
+Yes, I completed the Bootstrap exercises on my own using the official Bootstrap documentation and DevTools to inspect layout behavior at different screen widths.
+I paid close attention to the example screenshots and relied on my understanding of utility classes, layout structure, and modal functionality to implement each exercise accurately.

 #### How helpful did you find the exercises in this section?
 Was there one exercise that was particularly helpful?

-This section was very helpful for reinforcing how powerful Bootstrap’s utility classes are for building layouts quickly.
-The third exercise (`03-grid.html`) was especially helpful — it required me to think in terms of responsive design and how columns behave across breakpoints like `sm`, `md`, and `lg`.
-I feel like I have a much stronger understanding of how to adapt grid layouts fluidly for mobile, tablet, and desktop.
+The exercises were very helpful for solidifying my comfort with Bootstrap’s grid system, responsive breakpoints, and UI components.
+Exercise 03 stood out the most — recreating a layout that adapts from stacked to horizontal based on screen width helped me better internalize how `col-sm`, `col-md`, and `col-lg` interact across devices.
+It gave me a strong mental model for real-world responsiveness.

 #### Was there something that you wish had been explained better?

-It would have helped to have a quick visual diagram or table that compares how each `col-*` class behaves across the common breakpoints (`col-sm`, `col-md`, `col-lg`, etc.).
-Sometimes it’s not intuitive how columns stack or shrink until you resize the page manually.
-A Bootstrap “cheat sheet” that outlines which grid class to use for which situation would have been useful, especially for newcomers.
+I would have appreciated a quick breakdown of modal accessibility best practices — especially things like `aria-labelledby`, `aria-hidden`, and focus management when a modal opens or closes.
+Even though Bootstrap handles most of it for you, knowing the “why” behind those attributes would reinforce semantic awareness.

 #### Were there other exercises that might have helped you learn this week’s topic a little better?

-A bonus challenge that requires nesting Bootstrap rows and columns — for example, a card layout where one side has text and the other has an image — would have taken the learning a step further.
-It would also be helpful to rebuild a basic webpage from scratch using only Bootstrap classes (no custom CSS), just to test how far the framework can take you before custom styling becomes necessary.
+A mini challenge where we recreate a basic landing page using just Bootstrap classes (no custom CSS) could really drive home the practical applications.
+Also, working with nested grids inside cards or modals would have been useful to practice more advanced layout patterns.